loosewheel/lwcomputers/readme.txt

 DigiSwitch
 ==========
-* This block is only available if both digilines and mesecon are loaded.
+* This block is only available if both digilines and mesecons are loaded.

-Digiswitches act as both a digilines message target and a digilines cable, as well as a mesecon power source.
+Digiswitches act as both a digilines message target and a digilines cable, as well as a mesecons power source.
 They can be placed beside each other to form a bank, horizontally or vertically.

 Right click the digiswitch to give it a channel.